LansaryAbde/LansaryAbde/README.md

 - 👋 Hi, I’m @LansaryAbde
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in web devlopement
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on frontend dev
 - 📫 How to reach me ...